Kidnapping of David Rohde: Role of Wikipedia

 Wikipedia also participated in the media blackout.
 Prior to any references to the kidnapping being added to Rohde's article in Wikipedia, a Times reporter, Michael Moss, made changes to the article to emphasize the work that Rohde had done, in such a way that Rohde would be seen by his captors as being sympathetic to Muslims.
 Subsequently, reports of the kidnapping, which began on the following day, were removed by Michael Moss and some Wikipedia administrators.
 The Times also approached Wikipedia's co-founder Jimmy Wales for assistance in enforcing the media blackout.
 Wales turned to "trusted" Wikipedia administrators to repeatedly edit the article to remove all references to the kidnapping, and prevent already published information from being further disseminated.

 In response to criticism over the actions taken, Wales stated that no Wikipedia policies were broken, and that relevant processes were followed.
 Peter Sussman of the Society of Professional Journalists' ethics committee likened the description of Wales involvement to that of a newspaper editor, and cautioned that an editorial role in censorship requires a degree of disclosure.

-One rationale cited by Wales, in complying with the Times' request, was the fact that the media blackout of the story, among major western/English-language news services at least, was relatively effective: "We were really helped by the fact that it hadn't appeared in a place we would regard as a reliable source.
+One rationale cited by Wales, in complying with the Times' request, was that the media blackout of the story, among major western/English-language news services at least, was relatively effective: "We were really helped by the fact that it hadn't appeared in a place we would regard as a reliable source.
 I would have had a really hard time with it if it had."
 He praised the assistance provided by Wikipedia editors: "I'm really proud of the Wikipedians who made this happen, maybe saved his life."